 Red Flags of Antipsychotic Withdrawal

-Last antipsychotic medication cuts likely the most difficult
+Last antipsychotic medication cuts are likely the most difficult

 At the center, we have seen this is true for all medications, but particularly so for antipsychotic tapering.
 As your doctor guides you through each cut, starting with the first, the symptoms you go through and the time it takes to restabilize are generally a guide for each cut that is to follow.
 However, restabilizing when you get down to the lower dose cuts may be prolonged, and your prescribing physician would likely want to do the last cuts slower (lower percentage of medication per cut), and likely increase the amount of time between each cut.